The Universe Originating from an Empty Planck-Size Torus

 \bea H^2 = \bigg(\frac{\dot{b}}{b}\bigg)^2 = \frac{\rho}{3 M_P^2} \ . \eea

 This ensures that the energy density will be critical also at the present time, as observations indicate \cite{Planck:2018vyg}.

-We start with the assumption, seemingly natural, that the three-torus Universe is a Planck length across at Planck time, \bea b(t_P) = \ell_P \ , \eea where $t_P = 5.4 \times 10^{-44} \, \rm s$ and $\ell_P = 1.6 \!\times\!
-10^{-35} \, \rm m$.
-The Friedmann equation requires then, \bea \rho(t_P) = \frac{3M_P^2}{t_P^2} \approx 2.6 \times 10^{75} \ \rm GeV^4 \ . \eea Moreover, we consider the pre-inflationary Universe empty of any matter or radiation, with its initial evolution governed solely by Casimir energies\footnote{This scenario is not possible for a Universe with a closed topology, such as a three-sphere.
+We consider the pre-inflationary Universe empty of any matter or radiation, with its early evolution governed solely by Casimir energies\footnote{This scenario is not possible for a Universe with a closed topology, such as a three-sphere.
 The energy density from the curvature is $ \sim - M_P^2/R^2$ and dominates over the Casimir energy contribution \cite{Fornal:2011tw}.
 This results in the Friedmann equation $(\dot{R}/R)^2 = - 1/R^2 + \rho_{\rm Cas}(R) / (3M_P^2)$, which has no physical solutions for $R \ge \ell_P$.